neilg63/string-patterns/README.md

 The core *PatternMatch* and *PatternReplace* traits are implemented for arrays or vectors of strings to avoid compiling a regular expression in a loop.
 You may need to reimplement these for vectors of custom structs as shown in the example below.
 Simply calling **my_string.pattern_match("complex_regex")** in a loop is an anti-pattern leading to expensive recompilation of the same regular expression.

-Version 0.3.8 introduces variant *_replace_first* methods to replace only the first left-most match in a sample string, implementing *re.replace* rather than *re.replace_all*.
-This will be faster if you only need to replace one matched pattern per string.
+Version 0.3.8 introduces variant *_replace_first* methods to replace only the left-most match in a sample string, implementing *re.replace* rather than *re.replace_all*.
+This is faster when you only need to replace one matched pattern per string.

 ### Method overview
 | Position | Component(s) | Meaning |